cnm13ryan/13ryanC.github.io/content/posts/RLtheory/foundations/model-based/1_planning.md

 ## 1.4 Online Planning in Stochastic MDPs: The Sampling Approach

-In the previous lecture online planning was introduced.
-The main idea is to amortize the cost of planning by asking a planner to produce an action to be taken at a particular state so that the policy induced by repeatedly calling the planner at the states just visited and then using the action returned by the planner is near-optimal.
-We have seen that with this, the cost of planning can be made independent of the size of the state space - at least for deterministic MDPs.
-For this, one can use just a recursive implementation of value iteration, which, for convenience, we wrote using action-value functions and the corresponding Bellman optimality operator, $T$, defined by:
+The core idea of online planning is to amortize the planning cost by having a planner produce a single action for the current state.
+When called repeatedly, this process induces a near-optimal policy.
+A key benefit of this approach is that the planning cost can be independent of the state space size, particularly for deterministic MDPs.
+This is achieved using a recursive implementation of value iteration based on action-value functions and the corresponding Bellman optimality operator for action-values, denoted here as $T$:

 $$
 Tq(s,a) = r_a(s) + \gamma \langle P_a(s),Mq\rangle .
 $$

-*(Note: The notation for the Bellman optimality operator for action-value functions now simplifies from $T_q^\ast$ (used in Section 5.2) to $T$ for the remainder of this discussion, aligning with the new passage's convention.
-In the previous lecture we used $\tilde{T}$ to denote this operator, but to reduce clutter from now on, we will drop the tilde).*
+Note: The notation for the Bellman optimality operator for action-value functions now simplifies from $T_q^\ast$ (used in Section 1.2) to $T$ for the remainder of this discussion.

-We have also seen that no procedure can do significantly better in terms of its runtime (or query cost) than this simple recursive procedure.
-In this lecture we show that these ideas also extend to the stochastic case.
+Lower bounds show that no procedure can significantly improve upon the runtime of this recursive method in the worst case.
+These foundational ideas can also be extended to stochastic MDPs.

 ### Sampling May Save the Day?